 Atienna flushed.
 “I don’t really.
 I wish I did.”

 “Even if the Anima-Vitae hypothesis is true, that still wouldn’t make for a concrete explanation.
-We were nowhere near each other during our near-death experiences,” Werner supplied after considering this.
+We were nowhere near each other during our near-death experiences and I’m certain a near-death experience on that particular day was not just exclusive to us,” Werner supplied after considering this.

 Olive ignored her.